NVIDIA/warp/docs/modules/fem.rst

             grad(v, s),
         )

-Integrands are normal Warp kernels, meaning any usual Warp function can be used.
+Integrands are normal Warp kernels, meaning that they may contain arbitrary Warp functions.
 However, they accept a few special parameters:

   - :class:`.Sample` contains information about the current integration sample point, such as the element index and coordinates in element.